cloudtrust/doc/chapter-godevel/tracing.md

 Key | Description | Default value
 --- | ----------- | -------------
-jaeger-sampler-type |  | ""
+jaeger-sampler-type | Sampler type | ""
-jaeger-sampler-param |  | 0
+jaeger-sampler-param | Sampler param | 0
-jaeger-sampler-url |  | ""
+jaeger-sampler-host-port | host:port of the jaeger agent | ""
-jaeger-reporter-logspan |  | false
+jaeger-reporter-logspan | Logspan | false
-jaeger-write-interval-ms | Flush interval in milliseconds | 1000
+jaeger-write-interval-ms | Write interval in milliseconds | 1000
+jaeger-collector-healthcheck-host-port | host:port of the jaeger collector | ""

+For more information about the configuration of jaeger, see the jaeger documentation.